Home

 The oil from Anise extract is used for making toothpaste, chewing gum, cough syrups and soap.

-Drinking Anise Tea:
+Drinking Anise Tea

-Because this tea helps with several problems, there is more than one recommended way for you to take it.
 Here we leave you with a suggestion for dealing with colic and flatulence: take this infusion about 10 minutes before a big meal, this will help with the digestion.

 Here’s a nice and sweet tip: you can sweeten your tea with honey, to heighten its flavor.